corico44/Landing-GPS/README.md

 # Landing-GPS
-Project of the GPS subject of the Faculty of Informatics of Barcelona Template from Bootstrap
+Project of the GPS subject of the Faculty of Informatics of Barcelona <br>
+Template from Bootstrap